Healthy Homes Assessment Days Bay

 Days Bay Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Days Bay and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory for all Days Bay and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standard that apply or will be in force to an apartment rental.
+• Property managers and landlords are required to keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.

-• Property managers and private landlords must ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords have to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes